grupo-avispa/dsr_ros/dsr_agents/README.md

 The dsr_agent package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

-## Usage

-To use this package, first modify the `default_params.yaml` file located in the `params` directory to set the configuration options for the generic_agent node.

-Next, launch the package using the provided launch file `default.launch.py`.
-This file can be found in the launch directory of the package.
-To launch the package with default settings, use the following command:

-	ros2 launch dsr_agent default.launch.py

-The package comes with an example configuration file called `robot_params.yaml` located in the `params` directory and an example launch file called `robot.launch.py` located in the launch directory.
-These files can be used as a starting point for creating custom configurations and launch files.

 ## Nodes

 ### topic_agent